UCLA-VAST/blaze/spark-1.5.1/docs/mllib-feature-extraction.md

 TFIDF(t, d, D) = TF(t, d) \cdot IDF(t, D).
 \]`
 There are several variants on the definition of term frequency and document frequency.
-In `spark.mllib`, we separate TF and IDF to make them flexible.
+In MLlib, we separate TF and IDF to make them flexible.

 Our implementation of term frequency utilizes the [hashing trick](http://en.wikipedia.org/wiki/Feature_hashing).